-American-style Black Ale is perceived to have medium high to high hop bitterness, flavor and aroma with medium-high alcohol content, balanced with a medium body.
+American-style Black Ales are very dark to black and perceived to have medium high to high hop bitterness, flavor and aroma with medium-high alcohol content, balanced with a medium body.
 Fruity, floral and herbal character from hops of all origins may contribute character.
-The style is further characterized by a moderate degree of caramel malt character and dark roasted malt flavor and aroma.
+The style is further characterized by a balanced and moderate degree of caramel malt and dark roasted malt flavor and aroma.
 High astringency and high degree of burnt roast malt character should be absent.